CloudCannon/Jekyll-Tips/_guide/introduction.md

 There's been huge trend towards static technologies mostly due to the complexity of current systems.
 Jekyll is:

-* **Simple** - There's far less moving parts required for a Jekyll website.
+* **Simple** - There are far less moving parts required for a Jekyll website.
 This makes Jekyll websites extremely fast and simple to build.

 * **Fast** - Jekyll websites are among the fastest on the internet.
 There's no time spent generating a page, the web server simply needs to return a file.